History of turnpikes and canals in the United States: Political differences

-The United States government had funded and constructed improvements along its coastline beginning with the founding of the United States Army Corps of Engineers during the revolution, and many politicians wanted them to contribute to construction of works "of a civil nature" as well.
+The United States government had funded and constructed improvements along its coastline beginning with the founding of the United States Army Corps of Engineers in 1775, and many politicians wanted them to contribute to construction of works "of a civil nature" as well.
 Before 1800, the Corps supervised the construction of coastal fortifications, but they also constructed lighthouses, helped develop jetties and piers for harbors, and carefully mapped the changing navigation channels.
-Although temporarily downsized following the war, the Corps was reestablished in 1802 and began constructing and repairing fortifications in Norfolk and New Orleans.
-The fortification appropriations proliferated during the five years of diplomatic tension that preceded the War of 1812; these substantially expanded the system of fortifications protecting New York Harbor and convinced the commanders of the British navy to avoid attacking that strategic location.
-Following the war, the United States soon developed an expanded system of more modern fortifications to provide the first line of land defense against the threat of attack from European powers.
-Outside of defense issues, however, federal power over domestic "internal improvements" away from the coasts and among the states did not gain political consensus.
-Federal assistance for internal improvements evolved slowly and haphazardly — the product of contentious congressional factions and an executive branch generally concerned with avoiding unconstitutional federal intrusions into state affairs.
+Although temporarily downsized following the Revolutionary War, the Corps was reestablished in 1802 and began constructing and repairing fortifications in Norfolk and New Orleans.
+The fortification appropriations proliferated during the five years of diplomatic tension that preceded the War of 1812; these substantially expanded the system of fortifications protecting New York Harbor and convinced the commanders of the British Navy to avoid attacking that strategic location.
+Following the war, the United States developed an expanded system of more modern fortifications to provide the first line of land defense against the threat of attack from European powers.
+Outside of defense issues, however, federal power over internal improvements away from the coasts and among the states did not gain political consensus.
+Federal assistance for internal improvements evolved slowly and haphazardly—the product of contentious congressional factions and an executive branch generally concerned with avoiding unconstitutional federal intrusions into state affairs.

 In his first message to Congress, Federalist President John Adams advocated for construction of roads and canals on a national basis and for the establishment of observatories and a national university.
-Later, in 1806, Democratic-Republican President Jefferson also had recommended many internal improvements for Congress to consider, including the creation of necessary amendments to the Constitution to allow themselves such powers.
+In 1806 Democratic-Republican President Thomas Jefferson also had recommended many internal improvements for Congress to consider, including the creation of necessary amendments to the Constitution to allow themselves such powers.
 Adams did not share Jefferson's view of the limitations of the Constitution.
-In much alarm Jefferson suggested to Madison the desirability of having Virginia adopt a new set of resolutions, founded on those of 1798, and directed against the acts for internal improvements.
+In much alarm Jefferson suggested to James Madison the desirability of having Virginia adopt a new set of resolutions, founded on those of 1798, and directed against the acts for internal improvements.